thomast1906/DevOps-Journey-Using-Azure-DevOps/labs/3-Deploy-App-to-ACR/docker-image-locally.md

 To see the running application, enter http://localhost:8080 in a local web browser.
 The sample application loads, as shown in the following example:

 ![](images/deploy-app-to-acr-4.png)

+Stop and remove the container instances and resources with the docker-compose down command:

+`docker-compose down`